octobercms/docs/backend-forms.md

 **cssClass** | assigns a CSS class to the tab container.
 **paneCssClass** | assigns a CSS class to an individual tab pane.
 Value is an array, key is tab index or label, value is the CSS class.
 It can also be specified as a string, in which case the value will be applied to all tabs.

+> **Note:** It is not recommended to use lazy loading on tabs with fields that are affected by triggers.

     tabs:
         stretch: true
         defaultTab: User